 “I worry a lot as I struggle to get food in for my kids.
 Every day I wake up worried that social services are going to come knocking on my door to take away my kids because I haven’t been able to feed them.”

-In addition to these worries about where the food would come from, her children also found it hard to see their Mum struggling.
+In addition to these worries about where the food would come from, her children found it hard to see their Mum struggling.

 “I do worry a lot about food not being in the cupboards as much as we used to have.
-It’s been very hard for me to see Mum struggle,” says the daughter of the Make Lunch member.
+It’s been hard for me to see Mum struggle,” says the daughter of the Make Lunch member.

 Thankfully, one of the churches in this Make Lunch member’s town had partnered with TLG to run a TLG Make Lunch club, allowing her and her kids to receive free hot meals in the holidays.

 “It took me a while to walk in.
 In fact, I was going to turn away.
 I find it hard to be around new people.
 But as soon as I walked in, Tim, who helps run the club, started chatting to me, and we’ve been coming ever since!”